ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/guide/base-scroll-api.md

      - `{number} y`, vertical axis distance. (unit: px)
      - `{number} time`, animation duration. (unit: ms)
      - `{Object} easing function`, usually don't suggest modifying.
 If you really need to modify, please refer `packages/shared-utils/src/ease.ts`'s of source code
-     - You only need to pass in this parameter if you want to modify some other properties of the CSS transform.
+     - `{Object} extraTransform`, you only need to pass in this parameter if you want to modify some other properties of the CSS transform.
 The structure is as follows:
      ```js
      let extraTransform = {
        // start point